 - MINOR Revision: admission of the student to the final examination/PhD defense; - MAJOR Revision: the student must resubmit a new version of the thesis with a rebuttal letter within 6 months.
+Once the period of postponement will be over, the doctoral candidate will be admitted to the final examination anyway.
+Referees will provide a second written evaluation based on the suggested adjustments or additions.

-Each PhD student will receive the reviews via email from the Administrative office (phd@sis.unitn.it) as soon as both referees have submitted their evaluations.
+Each PhD student will receive the reviews via email from the PhD Programme Office (phd@sis.unitn.it) as soon as both referees have submitted their evaluations.